Candidates for public office on a federal, state and local level all must file campaign finance statements.

 Each campaign statement will detail the contributions a campaign committee received and expenditures it made during a reporting period.

-While the format of campaign statements varies depending on whether they’re filed for a federal, state or local race, they almost all will include these elements:
+While the format of campaign statements varies depending on whether they’re filed for a federal, state or local race, almost all include these elements:

 - Financial summary page – this reports total contributions received (cash donations, loans and non-monetary contributions) and total expenditures made during the reporting period.
-This page usually also includes totals for previous reporting periods.
-And it usually has a grand total for all contributions and expenditures during the current election cycle (primary or general election) or calendar year.
+This page usually also includes totals for previous reporting periods, and a grand total for all contributions and expenditures during the current election cycle (primary or general election) or calendar year.
 Thus it adds the contributions and expenditures in the current reporting period to the committee’s previously reported contributions and expenditures.

-- Loans – any loans received by the campaign, including the lender’s name and address, the amount of the loan and often the interest rate being charged on the loan.
+- Loans – any loans received by the campaign, listing the lender’s name and address, the amount of the loan and often the interest rate being charged on the loan.

 - Itemized expenditures – the names of people, businesses or organizations that were paid by the committee to perform services or provide supplies, along with their addresses and the amonts paid to them.
 The nature of the services or supplies provided is described, sometimes with a short code for different types of expenditures.

-For more on what information is on a campaign statement, see the Campaign Disclosure Statements page at the California Secretary of State's website.
+For more on what information is on a campaign statement, see:

 When Campaign Statements Are Filed